ale-nsa-team/elk-connectors/README.md

 # elk-connectors

 # ELK Connectors
-This project provides a set of scripts and configurations to extract, transform, and send logs from switches and network devices to an ELK server (Elasticsearch, Logstash, Kibana).
+This project provides scripts and configurations to collect and send data from network switches and devices to an ELK stack (Elasticsearch, Logstash, Kibana).
+It handles DPI telemetry, authentication events (RADIUS), and firewall traffic logs (via syslog).
 It includes:
-  Filebeat configuration to collect RADIUS, DPI, and syslog logs Logstash configuration to parse and enrich logs before sending them to Elasticsearch A script to upload configuration files to the switch A Flask server to receive uploaded files Additionally, the reception of files on the ELK server is automated every 10 minutes, ensuring that switch data is regularly synchronized and available for analysis.
+- Filebeat configuration to collect telemetry and logs
+- Logstash configuration to parse and enrich data before sending it to Elasticsearch
+- A script to upload configuration files to switches
+- A Flask server to receive and store uploaded files Data reception on the ELK server is automated every 10 minutes, keeping information synchronized and ready for analysis.

 # Table of Contents
 - Project Structure